Getting Started

 }

-This will create a collection of all MDX files in the posts
+This will create a collection of every MDX file in the posts directory and render the page based on the provided slug.

-method is used to generate a route path for each entry in the directory.
-For example, to generate a link to each post, you can map over the directory’s entries using getEntries
+A File System entry’s getPath method is used to generate a route path for each entry in the directory.
+To generate a link to each post, map over the directory’s entries using getEntries and then use the entry’s getPath method to generate a list of links:

 import { Directory } from 'renoun/file-system'